bitrix24/b24restdocs/api-reference/bizproc/bizproc-activity/bizproc-activity-add.md

 {% note alert "TO-DO _not exported to prod_" %}

-- adjustments needed for writing standards
+- edits needed for standard writing
 - missing parameters or fields
 - parameter types not specified
 - examples are missing
 - success response is missing
 - error response is missing
 - links to pages that have not yet been created are not specified
-- the method description is generally unclear and needs to be rewritten
+- the method description is generally incorrect and needs to be rewritten
 - parameters need to be split into several tables, considering that there are arrays inside
 - incorrect footnote about required parameters